 Here at R.O.A.D, we believe that everyone can get better, as long as the person is able to commit to a structured program that requires regular attendance and active participation.
 We respect that each person comes into this program from diverse backgrounds, struggling with a variety of issues, and at various states of readiness for change.
 We are sensitive to differing needs, personalities, communication styles and preferences.
 We will collaborate with you to develop a treatment plan that takes all of these factors into consideration within the guidelines and structure of IOP.
 The Intensive Outpatient Program staff is highly experienced in both substance abuse and mental health disorders and looks forward to assisting you in the next step of your recovery.

 When and where do groups meet?

-The program meets Monday, Tuesday and Thursday from 9am-1215pm at our Somersworth office, located at 255 Route 108, Somersworth, NH.
+The program meets Tuesday, Thursday and Friday from 9am-12:15pm at our Somersworth office, located at 255 Route 108, Somersworth, NH.

 What kinds of groups do you offer?